gujoey/project-exam/README.md

 The application is using php to post forms to json files, and in order to make this funciton work you will have to have a local server like [mamp](https://www.mamp.info/en/) installed on your computer. you can download it from [here](https://www.mamp.info/en/downloads/).

 After you have installed your local server move the server directory from this repository into the directory of the local server (htdocs in mamp).

+After this is done, you will have to edit the paths to the json and php that is stored in ```project-exam/src/apiURLs/apiURLs.tsx``` inside this repositry.
+Update the urls in variables with the corresponding path to the files on your local server.

 **Step 5**
 After the project is installed you can run ```npm start``` to run the project in development mode.